Ramon (footballer, born 1995)

-Ramon Menezes Roma (born 3 May 1995), known as Ramon, is a Brazilian footballer who plays as a centre-back for Atlético Goianiense.
+Ramon Menezes Roma (born 3 May 1995), known as Ramon Menezes or Ramon, is a Brazilian footballer who plays as a centre-back for Sport.

 Life and career

-Ramon started his professional career on February 6, 2013, when he played for Bahia de Feira in a Campeonato Baiano match against Jacuipense.
+Ramon started his professional career on 6 February 2013, when he played for Bahia de Feira in a Campeonato Baiano match against Jacuipense.
 At that time, Ramon was only 17 years old.
 He, then, went to play two seasons for Bahia de Feira.

-In 2014, Ramon moved to Vitória, due to a partnership between the two clubs.
+In 2014, Ramon moved to Vitória due to a partnership between the two clubs.
 At first, the defender played at Vitória's U20 team, but at the beginning of 2015, he was promoted to the senior team.
-On March 8, 2015, Ramon debuted for Vitória in a 0-0 tie against Juazeirense.
-He, then, slowly became one of the team's starters.
+On 8 March 2015 Ramon debuted for Vitória in a 0-0 draw against Juazeirense.
+He then gradually became one of the team's starters.
 On April 22, Vitória signed Ramon for four seasons.
 He went to become pivotal in Vitória's Série B campaign that year, which resulted in the club's promotion to Série A.